-1.14.2.10 +5 V Standby Power Indicator LED
+1.13.2.10 +5 V Standby Power Indicator LED

 The +5 V standby power indicator LED shows that power is still present even when the computer appears to be off.
-Figure 15 shows the location of the standby power indicator LED.
+Figure 15 shows the location of the standby power indicator LED on the D975XBX board.